-We’ll spend the next few lessons learning about Kotlin exceptions.
+We’ll spend the next few lessons learning about Java exceptions.
 Errors are a normal part of programming, and Java provides nice ways for handling them.
 Let’s learn more!

 It’s natural to make mistakes when you write computer programs.
 But even well-designed programs may encounter errors!